touficSl/SpringBootJavaProject/README.md

 ## Introduction
-This is a microservice using Java Spring Boot.
+This project is a microservice using Java Spring Boot.

 ## Installtion and softwares needed
 - Eclipse or any other IDE similiar to it.